Food biodiversity: Effects of technology and agricultural practices

+Effects of global trade

+Global trade allows people access to a wider variety of foods from different regions and climates, giving them more complex and balanced diets.
+The global trade model can be used to reflect the impact of trade on food concentrations and nutrition security.
+Food biodiversity plays a critical role in the livelihood of individual countries.
+Trade is reliant on quality, demand, cost, and if the food is a staple food.
+Bhutan is an example of a country whose landscape provides a wide array of nutritional diversity.
+The nation is made up of 40 species of wild vegetables and 350 species of mushrooms used for food and as a profitable source of revenue.
+The UNCDAT map 1 represents different basic food needs in countries by calculating the amount of trade balance divided by the total imports.
+The map indicates that the concentrations of foods needed are different globally because import and export frequencies vary.

 Ecosystem services

-A wide range of biologically diverse populations in natural ecosystems and in / near agricultural ecosystems maintain essential ecological functions that are critical for the production of food.
+A wide range of biologically diverse populations in natural ecosystems and in/near agricultural ecosystems maintain essential ecological functions critical for food production.
 Such populations contribute positively to, for example, nutrient cycling, decomposition of organic matter, crusted or degraded soil rehabilitation, pest and disease regulation, water quality maintenance, and pollination.
-Maintaining species diversity, while building on and enhancing ecosystem functions, reduces external input requirements by increasing nutrient availability, improving water use and soil structure, and controlling pests.
+Maintaining species diversity while building on and enhancing ecosystem functions reduces external input requirements by increasing nutrient availability, improving water use, and soil structure, and controlling pests.
+Heirloom rice varieties in the Philippines' Cordillera Autonomous region hold deep cultural, spiritual, and historical value, showcasing the potential of food biodiversity in preserving cultural heritage.

 Traits

-Genetic diversity within food species is a source of useful genes with a variety of benefits.
+Genetic diversity within food species is allows for a wide range of minerals, vitamins, and resistance, creating various benefits.
 For example: